 Nonassociated natural gas

-Nonassociated natural gas, sometimes called gas well gas, is defined as natural gas not in contact with significant quantities of crude oil in a reservoir.
+Nonassociated natural gas, also called gas well gas, is defined as natural gas not in contact with significant quantities of crude oil in a reservoir.
 EIA considers most shale natural gas and all coalbed natural gas to be nonassociated natural gas proved reserves.
-Proved reserves of nonassociated natural gas declined by 36.5 Tcf in 2012, a 12% drop from 2011 (Table 11).
-Estimated production of nonassociated natural gas increased 1%—from 22.8 Tcf in 2014 to 23.1 Tcf in 2015.
+Proved reserves of U.S. nonassociated natural gas decreased by 60.9 Tcf in 2015, a 19% decrease from 2014 (Table 11).
+Estimated production of U.S. nonassociated natural gas increased 1%—from 22.8 Tcf in 2014 to 23.1 Tcf in 2015.
 The largest increase in nonassociated natural gas production was in Pennsylvania (Marcellus Shale)—where annual nonassociated natural gas production increased from 4.2 Tcf in 2014 to 4.8 Tcf in 2015.

 Associated-dissolved natural gas

-Associated-dissolved natural gas, sometimes called casinghead gas, is defined as the combined volume of natural gas which occurs in crude oil reservoirs either as free gas (associated) or as gas in solution with crude oil (dissolved).
+Associated-dissolved natural gas, also called casinghead gas, is defined as the combined volume of natural gas that occurs in crude oil reservoirs either as free gas (associated) or as gas in solution with crude oil (dissolved).
 Proved reserves of associated-dissolved natural gas decreased from 69.1 Tcf in 2014 to 65.5 Tcf in 2015—a decrease of 5% (3.6 Tcf) (Table 12).
 Estimated production of associated-dissolved natural gas increased 17%—from 5.3 Tcf in 2014 to 6.2 Tcf in 2015.
 The largest increase in associated-dissolved natural gas production in 2015 was in Texas, specifically in Texas RRC Districts 1, 2, and 8, coinciding with the gains in oil production from the Eagle Ford Shale play and from the Permian Basin.

 Coalbed natural gas